Accessories, Apparel, Mindset, News, Run, Run, Run / Trail Run, Running, Running Shoes, Shoes

 To keep motivated I suggest you set smaller goals like a 2-3km time trial, and set some times.
 When building for a race these can be repeated every few weeks so you can observe your progress, which will keep you motivated.

-As you progress with your running you will soon get bored with the same old runs, so my advice is to change the runs weekly as new scenery is like a holiday.
+so my advice is to change the runs weekly as new scenery is like a holiday.
 You may choose to run some new trails as these are fun and keep your mind active for the entire run, and it’s also less impact on your body so will reduce injury.

 Check out our article on how you can train for running in the mountains, without hills by altering your terrain here.